 The sports betting numbers in the state of Indiana were not immediately impressive, but things started to turn around in a big way.
 As more and more sportsbooks launched in Indiana, the total sports betting handle and revenue numbers just kept climbing.

 The total sports betting handle since September 2019 in Indiana is now over the $10.9 billion mark, and it will go over $11 billion right away in 2019.
 The total sports betting revenue through January 2023 now sits at over $909 million, and that is another number that will only continue to improve.

 The national hold rate for sports betting throughout the country is between 7-8 percent, but sportsbooks in Indiana have performed better than that, as they have won 8.3% of all bets made since September 2019.

 Sports betting was ultimately legalized as a way to find a new source of revenue, and the amount of tax dollars brought in has been impressive.
 Indiana has brought in over $86 million in tax revenue through legal sports betting.

 Sportsbook Apps in Indiana

-When online sports betting officially launched in Indiana back on October 3, 2019, there were two different mobile sportsbook apps that launched.
+When online sports betting officially launched in the state back on October 3, 2019, two different mobile sportsbook apps launched.
 Those two companies included BetRivers and DraftKings, but it wasn’t long before they were joined by other options.

-By the end of 2020, there were seven mobile sportsbook apps available in the state, but that number has now grown to more than a dozen.
+By the end of 2020, there were seven mobile sportsbook apps available in the state.
+Now, that number has grown to more than a dozen.
 One reason that Indiana has continued to put up impressive sports betting numbers is the fact that this market just continues to get bigger.

 2022 was a relatively slow year for growth in the Indiana online sports betting market as there were just two new options that emerged.
 You should expect to see similar numbers in 2023, but a couple of sportsbook operators have already confirmed gaining access to the state.